r3dm/reactorator/README.md

 import reactorator from 'reactorator';

 import { Component } from 'react';
-import { state } from 'react-router';
+import { state, navigation } from 'react-router';

-@reactorator(state)
+@reactorator(state, navigation)
 class Nav extends Component {
   constructor() {
     super();
   }

-  getInitialState() {
-    return {
-      currentPath: this.getPath()
-    };
-  }
   render() {
+    const path = this.getPath();
-    return <h1>Hello { this.state.currentPath }</h1>;
+    return <h1>Hello { path }</h1>;
   }
 }
 ```
-Takes in mixins that add functionality but do not depend on react lifecycle hooks.
-So things like react-routers state and navigation mixins work great.
-But if you try to add a mixin that do have a React lifecycle prop reactorator will throw.
+Takes in mixins that add functionality.
+But if you try to add mixins that do have a React lifecycle prop reactorator will warn you and let you decide how to continue.

-It takes these mixins and adds them to the prototype of the Component using Object.assign.
+It takes mixins and adds them to the prototype of the Component using Object.assign.

 There are other decorators out there that will work with React lifecycle mixins by creating a Higher Order Component but when you are using lots of mixins you end up wrapping your component several layers deep.
 This is meant to alliviate that pain.